opensafely/documentation/docs/level-4-server.md

 The final tier is review of so-called "Level 4" outputs, where the OpenSAFELY framework stores outputs labelled as `moderately_sensitive` in the `project.yaml` file.

-If you have Level 4 access you can log in and review your aggregated results, and perform any necessary redactions before requesting files to be released.
+If you have Level 4 access you can log in and review your aggregated results.
 You will find your files to review in `D:\Level4Files\workspaces\<workspacename>`.

 !!! note